 - Any metadata in the gcode file is displayed in a table view (Slic3r only).

-- Double clicking a STL file displays a preview (thanks to Toby Buser’s Thingiview).
+- Double clicking a STL file displays a preview (thanks to Tony Buser’s Thingiview).

 - Double clicking a gcode file displays a preview (thanks to Joe Walnes’ gcode-viewer).